openstack-archive/vmware-nsx/vmware_nsx_tempest/services/README.rst

-This folder contains services for managing NSX-t, NSX-v and neutron sub-services not yet migrating to tempest-lib.
+This folder contains services for managing NSX-v, NSX-v3.

 Services provided: